irmen/cx16assem/README.md

 ## Todo

-- BUG? multiple .include don't work?  (github issue)

 - Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).
-  More complex expressions (including parentheses) are a *lot* of work (require having an expression evaluation stack) so may never be supported.
+  More complex expressions (including parentheses) are a *lot* of work (require having an expression evaluation stack).
   (although https://en.wikipedia.org/wiki/Shunting_yard_algorithm ?)

 - relative labels (+/++/-/--) or rather local labels @1 @2 etc (ca65 style)

-- better error descriptions?
+- better error descriptions

-- macros?
+- macros

-- A *lot* of work, so may never be realized: locally scoped labels, or at the very least a new scope for included assembly files to avoid name clashes
+- locally scoped labels, or at the very least a new scope for included assembly files to avoid name clashes